 Statistical models

 All analyses were conducted in R with generalized linear mixed-effects regressions using the glmmTMB package, and all plots were generated with ggplot2 (M. E. Brooks et al., 2017a; R Core Team, 2018; Wickham, 2009).
+All data and analysis code can be found at https://github.com/<retractedforreview>.
 Notably, all five dependent measures are restricted to non-negative (0–infinity) values.
 This implicit boundary restriction at zero causes the distributional variance of our measures to become non-gaussian (i.e., with a long right tail).
 We handle this issue by using a negative binomial linking function in the regression, which estimates a dispersion parameter (in addition to the mean and variance) that allows the model to more closely fit our non-negative, overdispersed data (M. E. Brooks et al., 2017b; Smithson & Merkle, 2013).
 When, in addition to this, extra cases of zero were evident in the distribution (e.g., TCDS min/hr was zero because children were alone), we also added a zero-inflation model to the regression.
 A zero-inflation negative binomial regression creates two models: (a) a binary model to evaluate the likelihood of none vs. some presence of the variable (e.g., no vs. some TCDS) and (b) a count model of the variable (e.g., ‘3’ vs. ‘5’ TCDS min/hr), using the negative binomial distribution as the linking function.
-Alternative, gaussian mixed-effects regressions with logged dependent variables are available in the Supplementary Materials, but are broadly similar to what we report here
+Alternative, gaussian linear mixed-effects regressions with logged dependent variables are available in the Supplementary Materials, but the results are broadly similar to what we report here

 Our primary predictors were as follows: child age (months), household size (number of people), and number of non-target-child speakers present in that clip, all centered and standardized, plus time of day at the start of the clip (as a factor; morning: up until 11:00; midday: 11:00–13:00; and afternoon: 13:00 onwards).
 We also added two-way interactions between child age and: (a) number of speakers present, (b) household size, and (c) time of day.
 We also included a random effect of child.
 For the zero-inflation models, we included number of speakers present.
 We only report significant effects in the main text; full model outputs are available in the Supplementary Materials.